-- Ensure that Java 1.7 or 1.8 is installed across the cluster.
-Cloudera Manager 6.0.0 and higher and CDH 6.0.0 and higher require Java 1.8.
+- Ensure that a supported version of Java is installed on all hosts in the cluster.
+See Java Requirements.
 For installation instructions and recommendations, see Upgrading the JDK.

 - Review the following documents:

 - Review the upgrade procedure and reserve a maintenance window with enough time allotted to perform all steps.
 For production clusters, Cloudera recommends allocating up to a full day maintenance window to perform the upgrade, depending on the number of hosts, the amount of experience you have with Hadoop and Linux, and the particular hardware you are using.

 - If you are upgrading from CDH 5.1 or lower, and use Hive Date partition columns, you might need to update the date format.
 See Date Partition Columns.